RafaelAPB/ML_Clustering_Evaluation/README.md

 *cmake CMakeLists.txt*

 ## Notes
-* The input of the program, for a dataset with numerical data and n dimensions is in the following form: <br><br> number_of_classes number_of_attributes number_of_points cluster1_id point1_label coordinate_1 coordinate_2 coordinate_n
+* The input of the program, for a data set with numerical data and n dimensions is in the following form: <br><br> number_of_classes number_of_attributes number_of_points cluster1_id point1_label coordinate_1 coordinate_2 coordinate_n
 cluster1_id point2_label coordinate_1 coordinate_2 coordinate_n